 Fancy spending some time in an old, haunted mansion this spooky season?

 This stunning 19th Century mansion has a fascinating history – something you can experience first-hand on a Haunted Mansion tour.
-This two-hour guided evening tour that commences at the Woodlands of Marburg on-grounds cemetery.
+This two-hour guided evening tour commences in the Woodlands of Marburg cemetery.

 Paranormal Investigator Katie Harvey will lead you through the house and cellar and attempt to communicate with the spirits that many believe still wander the house.
 Katie uses sophisticated equipment to sense the disruption in the electro magnetic field that spirits are said to cause, giving her group an opportunity to experience the other side.

-Woodlands of Marburg is open to the public outside of these evening tours, and you can check out the cemetery during the day, or just attend the on grounds cafe.
+Woodlands of Marburg is open to the public outside of these evening tours, and you can check out the cemetery during the day, or just attend the on site cafe.